ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 ## Step 1: Create a Flow

+Automate Studio provides a super-quick drag-and-drop design experience.
+Creating a flow is a snap.
+Here's how.

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-2">
                 <label for="list-item-2"><span class="expandText">Click here to learn how to create a flow</span><span class="collpaseText">Click here to close this section.</span></label>